ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 ## The Year In Front of Us

-While we managed to check off a lot of items from last years list, we are already have our sites set on the next horizon for Greenwood; running on serverless and at the edge!
+While we managed to check off a lot of items from last years list, we already have our sites set on the next horizon for Greenwood; running on serverless and at the edge!
 A lot of the work to make this possible was completed in the last year as part of the features listed above, and so Greenwood is poised to cross that bridge very soon now.
 It's this last stretch of development that will allow Greenwood to consider being ready for its [1.0 release](https://github.com/ProjectEvergreen/greenwood/milestone/3)!

 So what's in store next?
 Here are a few key items we're tracking:
 - [Serverless and Edge runtime support](https://github.com/ProjectEvergreen/greenwood/issues/1008)